-This application is being made directly to An Bord Pleanála as 'Strategic Infrastructure Development' (SID) under the provisions of Section 37E of the Planning and Development Act 2000 as amended.
-This position was confirmed by An Bord Pleanála to the applicant on 29th August 2023 following pre-application consultations with the Board (Case Number - ABP-314965-22), a copy of the noted correspondence is enclosed with this letter for completeness.
+This application is made directly to An Bord Pleanála as 'Strategic Infrastructure Development' (SID) under the provisions of Section 37E of the Planning and Development Act 2000 as amended.
+This position was confirmed by An Bord Pleanála to the applicant on 29th August 2023 following pre-applications consultations with the Board (Case Number - ABP-314965-22).

-The proposed wind farm site is located within the townlands of Aghamore, Annaghbeg, Annaghmore, Ards, Ballynakill, Barnacor, Cloonbearla, Cloonbony, Cloonbrock, Cloonfiugh, Cloonfore, Cloonkeel, Cloontabeg, Cloontamore, Coolnahinch, Corlea, Corralough, Derraghan Beg, Derraghan More, Derryad, Derryaroge, Derryart, Derrygeel, Derryglogher, Derrynaskea, Derryoghil, Derryshannoge, Grillagh, Kilmakinlan, Kilnacarrow, Lyneen, Mosstown, Mount Davys, Rappareehill at Lanesborough, County Longford and within the townland of Ballypheasan, Co.
+The proposed wind farm site, which extends to approximately 1,900 ha and is located within the townlands of Aghamore, Annaghbeg, Annaghmore, Ards, Ballynakill, Barnacor, Cloonbearla, Cloonbony, Cloonbrock, Cloonfiugh, Cloonfore, Cloonkeel, Cloontabeg, Cloontamore, Coolnahinch, Corlea, Corralough, Derraghan Beg, Derraghan More, Derryad, Derryaroge, Derryart, Derrygeel, Derryglogher, Derrynaskea, Derryoghil, Derryshannoge, Grillagh, Kilmakinlan, Kilnacarrow, Lyneen, Mosstown, Mount Davys, Rappareehill at Lanesborough, County Longford and within the townland of Ballypheasan, Co.
 Roscommon.

-The Applicant wishes to highlight that this application for the proposed wind farm development, Derryadd Wind Farm, follows a separate application for substitute consent (Case Number ABP 322204-25) which was submitted to An Bord Pleanála on 1st April 2025 under the provisions of Section 177E of the Planning and Development Act 2000, as amended.
+The Applicant wishes to highlight that this application for the proposed wind farm development, Derryadd Wind Farm, follows a separate application for substitute consent (Case Number 322204 - 25) which was submitted to An Bord Pleanála on 1st April 2025 under the provisions of Section 177E of the Planning and Development Act 2000, as amended.
 The application for substitute consent seeks to regularise peat extraction activities and all ancillary works at Derryaroge, Derryadd, and Lough Bannow Bogs.
 The proposed Derryadd Wind Farm development is located on lands which are the subject of the application for substitute consent.